 The Company's policy is to provide financial guarantees only to wholly owned subsidiaries.
-The Company provided other guarantees to wholly owned subsidiaries for the year ended December 31, 2019.
-Please refer to note 7 to this situation.
-On December 31, 2020, no other guarantees were outstanding.
+On December 31, 2021 and 2020, no other guarantees were outstanding.

 (iv) Liquidity risk

 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it always has sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.